 You are obliged to have a notification procedure in place if you have more than 50 employees.
 This includes:

-- Other persons who you count as employees, if you have agreed this with a works council
+- other persons who you count as employees, if you have agreed this with a works council (OR)

 The Dutch Whistleblowers Authority

-An employee can report a case of company or government misconduct to the Dutch Whistleblowers Authority.
+An employee can report a case of company or government misconduct to the Dutch Whistleblowers Authority (in Dutch).
 The Dutch Whistleblowers Authority can help you as an employer to prevent misconduct, and to improve your organisation’s integrity.